 Brining chicken adds moisture and flavor to ensure a tender and tasty piece of chicken.

-To prep them for the grill, remove them from the brine and pat dry.
+To prep the chicken for the grill, remove them from the brine and pat dry.
 You can leave on any bits of herbs that stick to the chicken when you take it out of the brine.

 Very lightly oil the skin with olive oil, then grill, skin side down 7 or 8 minutes to get a nice char.